 We've come up with some tips to easily manage those tricky expenses:

-Petty cash is simple but can have its downfalls -- it needs to be distributed, tracked and accounted for.
+1. Petty Cash Petty cash is simple but can have its downfalls — it needs to be distributed, tracked and accounted for.
 A finance manager or director needs to be on hand to distribute any cash to volunteers, and follow up on collecting change and a receipt.
 In addition, there is an inherent risk of carrying cash, particularly depending on the amount.
 That being said, assuming the amount of cash is small, it's a fairly low risk method of providing quick funds to volunteers.